 This is the classic type of chocolate.
 It is made by combining cocoa solids, cocoa butter, sugar, and milk.
 It is generally sweeter and has a softer texture than dark chocolate.
 Most candies are made with milk chocolate.

 Dark chocolate covers a range from semisweet to very dark.
 It is made from cocoa solids, cocoa butter, and sugar.
 It is generally a richer flavor than milk chocolate and has a firmer texture.
 Many dark chocolates do not contain any milk so can be a good vegan or milk allergy option.
+It is also a source of iron.

 White chocolate contains no cocoa solids.
 It is made from cocoa butter, milk, vanilla, and an emulsifier.
 It tends to be very sweet with a soft, creamy texture.
 Because it does not have the cocoa solids, it doesn’t have the traditional “chocolate” flavor.